 Moreover, the Authority also recognises that tariff structures are only part of a mix of institutional arrangements in Queensland designed to direct water to its highest and best use from the overall community perspective.
 In addition to these institutional arrangements, normal commercial profit motives and water trading are relevant to ensuring water is directed to its highest and best use.

-The volumes of permanent and temporary water traded for the Macintyre Brook WSS are identified in Table 3.1.
+The volumes of permanent and temporary water traded (across all sectors, separately from land) for the Macintyre Brook WSS are identified in Table 3.1.